Soft condensed matter scientist – CNRS research director

 Research interests

-• Self assembly in liquid crystals and polymers
+• Self-assembly and dynamics of liquid crystals and polymers

 • Emergent behavior of active matter